-A third of us can’t wait to retire, according to Skipton Building Society.
-With work taking up most of our time many of us dream of the day we can finally give up the daily grind and start enjoying life.
+With work taking up so much of our time, many of us dream of the day we can finally give up the daily grind.

 However, while the early days of retirement and the ample amounts of free time it offers can be joyous, for many the initial rush is followed by a major comedown when the social and financial realities of this new pace of life start to set in.

 We look at how to confront the problems of staying happy and financially secure in retirement and how to prepare for them.